 Act 1: The Hostname Switcheroo

-I started where I left off - the CI workflow was timing out trying to SSH to hosts.
-The problem?
-My inventory used local IPs like 10.x.x.x that GitHub Actions runners couldn’t reach, even with Tailscale connected.
+The CI workflow was timing out trying to SSH to hosts.
+The inventory used local IPs like 10.150.10.44 that GitHub Actions runners couldn’t reach, even with Tailscale connected.

-The fix: Strip out all the ansible_host=10.x.x.x entries and let Tailscale MagicDNS do its thing.
-Clean and simple - just proxmox-node instead of proxmox-node ansible_host=10.x.x.x.
+The fix: Strip out all the ansible_host IP entries and let Tailscale MagicDNS handle resolution.
+Clean and simple — just pve004 instead of pve004 ansible_host=10.150.10.44.

 Act 2: The SSH Key Verification Wall

-WHAM!
-“Host key verification failed” on every single host.
-Of course!
+“Host key verification failed” on every host.
 Ephemeral GitHub runners don’t have any SSH host keys in their known_hosts file.
-I remembered running into this before - “there was a command I had to run to accept SSH keys?”

 Act 3: The ACL Permission Maze

-Then came the fun part.
-The error message: tailnet policy does not permit you to SSH to this node.
+Then came the error: tailnet policy does not permit you to SSH to this node.

 - First attempt: Use